Tag: betrayal

 Psalm 19; Exodus 19:1–9a; 1 Peter 2:4–10

 “…they refuse to believe in the word.”
-The Word is .
+The Word is Jesus.
 Jesus is God.
 Perhaps the harsher truth is that we trust the Word as much as we trust the world.

 ※Reflection※

 • Whom do you trust?
 Why?
 When have they betrayed the trust?
-How did you (and your with them) beyond the ?
+How did you (and your relationship with them) move beyond the betrayal?

 • Do you trust God more than you trust the world?